Mumbai Suburban Railway: Ticketing

-To save time, a Coupon Booklet can be purchased and the coupons can be punched for the designated fare at Coupon Validating Machines (CVMs) at every station.
+To save time, a Coupon Booklet can be purchased, and the coupons can be punched for the designated fare at Coupon Validating Machines (CVMs) at every station.
 The ticket fares matrix is pasted above the CVM.
 As of October 2012, there are approximately 575 CVMs on Mumbai Suburban Railway stations.
-The Central Railway network has 350 and the Western Line has 225.
+The Central Railway network has 350, and the Western Line has 225.

 In early 2015, the authorities decided to discontinue CVMs w.e.f 1 April 2015.
-This decision was taken due to extensive duplication of the coupons, and the lack of transparency.
+This decision was taken due to extensive duplication of the coupons and the lack of transparency.
 The coupons were also lacking a way to trace them.

-There are also reloadable Smart Cards, and riders can use it to print tickets for themselves from an Automatic Ticket Vending Machine (ATVMs).
+There are also reloadable Smart Cards, and riders can use them to print tickets for themselves from an Automatic Ticket Vending Machine (ATVMs).
 A seasonal ticket is available for regular commuters.
-Riders can choose the validity of these tickets from 1-month, three months to a year.
+Riders can choose the validity of these tickets from 1-month, three months, or a year.
 Season Tickets are the most cost-effective and time-efficient option for regular commuters.

 In 2022, the ATVM added new payment methods.
 Initially, it has only the Railway Smart Card payment option.
 But with the new payment methods, ticketing has become much faster.
-It has two features, first one is BHIM UPI QR CODE (Pay by Paytm) and the second one is BHIM UPI QR CODE (Pay by Freecharge).
+It has two features, the first one is BHIM UPI QR CODE (Pay by Paytm) and the second one is BHIM UPI QR CODE (Pay by Freecharge).